 (c) where Shared Personal Data that constitutes EU Personal Data is transferred by a Party to a location outside of the EEA, the transferor shall comply with the data exporter’s obligations in the Standard Contractual Clauses and the transferee shall comply with the data importers obligations in the Standard Contractual Clauses and the Standard Contractual Clauses are deemed to be incorporated into and form part of this Schedule and the Agreement;

-(d) where Shared Personal Data provided by SIA to Company is further transferred by Company outside the territory of the Republic of Singapore, Company shall
+(d) where Shared Personal Data that constitutes Personal Data is transferred outside the territory of the Republic of Singapore, the transferor shall

-(i) ensure all necessary consents have been obtained for such transfer,
+(i) obtain all necessary consents for such transfer;

-(iii) only transfer or Process such Shared Personal Data to, where necessary for the Purpose,
+(iii) only transfer or Process such Personal Data to, where necessary for the Purpose,

-- any country or territory in which Company operates, including as specified in the Key Terms;
+- any country or territory in which each Party operates, including as specified in the Key Terms;

-- any country or territory from or in which Company’s customers are;
+- any country or territory from or in which each Party’s customers are;

-- countries or territories of Company’s service providers as specified in the Key Terms;
+- countries or territories of each Party’s service providers as specified in the Key Terms;

-and on the condition that Company shall notify SIA in writing of any intended changes concerning arrangements to transfer or Process such Personal Data outside Singapore;
+and on the condition that the transferor shall notify the other Party in writing of any intended changes concerning arrangements to transfer or Process such Personal Data outside Singapore;